GiaBab/figureApp/README.md

 The workspace contains two folders by default, where:

 - `src`: the folder to maintain sources
-  - `Figure`: the folder to maintain dependencies
+  - `Figure`: Figure class and subclass
-  - `DataStructure`: the folder to maintain dependencies
+  - `DataStructure`: data estructure based in array system And scanner for archive.txt
-  - `MenuStructure`: the folder to maintain dependencies
+  - `MenuStructure`: menu based in command interactive with opcions

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.